 Empowering women can bring about huge progress in our world.
 They can be included more into the workforce which can have an overall positive effect on the growth of our nation.
 The issue of women empowerment has to be dealt with at the roots in a very systematic manner.
 A big issue with women in our society is the lack of vocational training and consequent financial independence.
 The roots of this problem can be traced back to the thought process where it is believed that women are more suitable for traditional roles in a home and professional education is unnecessary.

-The Debabrata- Auro Foundation or the DAF is an NGO based in Mumbai which was founded in November 2016.
-In such a short time, this NGO has done some remarkable work for uplifting the women.
+The Debabrata- Auro Foundation (DAF) is an NGO based in Mumbai which was founded in November 2016.
+In a short time, this NGO has done some remarkable work for uplifting the women.
 Their aim is to bring about radical changes in the lives of women and provide them with a life of dignity.
-The DAF understands the various levels of complexities that come with the issue of women empowerment, so there method and strategies have been devised to address the problems systematically.
-The founders of this NGO are Dr. Debraj Shome and Dr. Aparna Govil Bhasker.
+The DAF understands the various levels of complexities that come with the issue of women empowerment, so their method and strategies have been devised to address the problems systematically.
 Their target is to provide economic independence and education to women so that they can have their right foothold in the society.
-As the founders of this NGO are doctors themselves, their credibility and vision encompasses all possible aspects of women empowerment.
 The various programmes conducted by this NGO include campaigns about education, feasible methods of income generation, and support for victims of domestic abuse etc.